 IDEs to avoid

-We recommend avoiding the following IDEs because they are no longer actively supported or maintained:
+You should avoid the following IDEs altogether because they do not support at least C++11, do not support C++ at all, or are no longer actively supported or maintained:

 When things go wrong (a.k.a. when IDE stands for “I don’t even…”)